Space-Machines-Company/meta-enclustra-mpfs/README.md

 ### Supported Machine Targets

-The Enclustra Module can be specified as target device (variable: **MACHINE**).
-Following modules are supported:
+The product model can be specified as target device (variable: **MACHINE**).
+Following product models are supported:

 - me-mp1-250-ees-d3e
 - me-mp1-250-si-d3en